lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

         - 5d.
 GROUP BY Answer: We can make use of advanced features for certain database systems such as PostgreSQL and MySQL to make these queries in slightly more convenient ways via the GROUP BY and COUNT.
 ---

-- Q6: Return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1.0 or more) in at least three experiments.
+**Q6: Return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1.0 or more) in at least three experiments**
     - TABLES: `expression, genes`
     - SQL Keywords: SELECT, DISTINCT, AS, FROM, WHERE, AND, GROUP BY, HAVING, COUNT, VIEW --or-- SUBQUERY

     - VIEWS Answer